thisisevilevil/evilevil365/_drafts/2024-03-08-CustomRequirements-Win32-Apps.md

 }
 ```

-#### Requirement for ARM Devices - Very useful since we can't filter on ARM Devices (for now - Probably coming soon? :))
+#### Requirement for ARM Devices - Very useful since we can't filter on ARM Devices natively in the Intune GUI (for now - Probably coming soon? :))

 ```PowerShell
 if ($env:Processor_Architecture -eq 'ARM64') {